lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 If we group our developers by how they relate to decorators, we have four distinct audiences:

-- JavaScript developers not yet using decorators
+- JavaScript/TypeScript developers not yet using decorators
-- TypeScript developers using legacy experimental decorators
+- JavaScript developers using decorators with Babel
-- TypeScript developers not yet using decorators because of forward compatibility concerns
+- TypeScript developers sticking to using legacy experimental decorators
-- TypeScript developers stuck using legacy experimental decorators because of backward compatibility concerns
+- TypeScript developers using standard decorators

 This plan needs to address all audiences during the migration.